 CD DVD Bluray Jukebox: Hold a large number of discs, available to a relatively few simultaneous users.
 They are excellent for archiving data, but not a good choice if you just want to read the discs.
 For example, the JVC MC-8000 holds up to 600 discs.
 It can store over 5.6 TB of data.
 It is not the best way to access data, since a jukebox with six drives allows only six users to access six different discs simultaneously.
 The next user has to wait (if they want to read a different CD).
-The total cost for this solution includes not only the jukebox, but a software driver and interface kit for your computer.
+The total cost for this solution includes not only the jukebox but a software driver and interface kit for your computer.
 Jukeboxes are available with multi-purpose CD/DVD-recorders.

 CD-ROM Tower: Holds one CD or DVD disc in each drive, and makes all the discs available to everyone at virtually the same time.
-This is a costlier solution then a server that uses a hard drive to hold the content of all the discs.
+This is a costlier solution than a server that uses a hard drive to hold the content of all the discs.
 This is an excellent solution for applications where discs are updated very frequently.
 CD-ROM towers connect directly to your network.

-Please check the latest technology for enhancing and upgrading your network and computer systems: Optical Bluray-Jukeboxes, IP Camera Systems, Door access control, Network attached Intercoms, and IP paging systems.
+Please check the latest technology for enhancing and upgrading your network and computer systems: Optical Bluray-Jukeboxes, IP Camera Systems, Door access control, Network-attached Intercoms, and IP paging systems.